TI-Toolkit/tokens-wiki/tokens/inString(.md

 # `inString(`

 ## Description
-Returns the character position in string of the first character of substring beginning at start.
+Returns the character position in `string` of the first character of `substring `beginning at `start`.

 <b>Availability</b>: Token available everywhere.